-- Navy blue skort with sewn-in shorts.
+- Navy blue skirt (or skort\ with sewn-in shorts).
 It must be worn fully zipped at all times and fall no shorter than 3 inches above the knee.
-Skorts must be in good condition and hemmed properly. - Khaki-colored pants, capris or corduroys that are straight-legged or boot-cut, in good condition, unadorned (by fringe, embroidery or metal studs) and are not too tight.
+Skirts/skorts must be in good condition and hemmed properly. \Please note that skorts will be phased out. - Khaki-colored pants, capris or corduroys that are straight-legged or boot-cut, in good condition, unadorned (by fringe, embroidery or metal studs) and are not too tight.
 Pants may have hip or back pockets.
 Knit pants or cargo pants with pockets on the leg are not permitted. - From December 1 until the last day of February, students may wear designated "winter uniform sweatpants" that are sold only in the MND Spirit wear shop.